 10 Key Health Benefits of Eggs

 People have been advised by professionals in the medical field to avoid eggs for decades because of the high cholesterol content.
-Only recently cholesterol poses a problem despite arguments that it has been available in the human diet for millions of years.
+Only recently cholesterol poses a problem despite arguments that it has been available in the human diet for thousands of years.
 One large egg contains approximately 185 mg of cholesterol (1).

 Nutritional studies have shown that eggs also provide an excellent source of protein, antioxidants, vitamins, minerals, amino acids, beneficial fatty acids and other important nutrition compounds.
 Does the medical field really believe the numerous benefits do not outweigh the risk of cholesterol consumption?